ItsTusharbz/aws-notes-obsidian-/Notes/EC2 Storage (EBS - Elastic Block  Store).md

  - You can move snapshot to 'archive tier' which is 75% cheaper.
  - it take 24 to 72 hr to restore snapshot from archive Recycle bin
-You can setup rules to move snapshot into recycle bin for (1 day to 1 year).
+You can setup rules to move snapshot into recycle bin for (keep it there for 1 day to 1 year).
 And restore snapshot from it in case of accidental deletion.